 Did you split with someone lately?
 How do you deal with it?
 Does therapy work?

-I found it silly to get depressed merely for someone after a breakup as if there wasn’t any man left on earth.
+I found it silly to get depressed merely for someone after breakups as if there wasn’t any man left on earth.

-However, karma perhaps wanted to teach me a lesson since once it became my turn to fall in love, we eventually had a breakup along with my desire to live.
+However, karma perhaps wanted to teach me a lesson since once it became my turn to fall in love, we eventually had a break up along with my desire to live.
 I stayed in bed for weeks with the curtains shut tight.
 If I wasn’t crying, I was thinking nonstop about the break-up, why the relationship ended, and what went wrong between me and my ex.
 In case my brain started hurting and my emotional pain was unbearable, I would tune in to sad love songs, which would then complete the circle and turn me into a bawling mess again.

 Now, I can recall that my family had to force me to stare at my reflection in the mirror for hours till I realized how much havoc I wreaked on myself.
-I cried some more after that, yet it was because I regretted nurturing my pain instead of getting rid of it.
-Thus, once I was able to calm down, my newfound goal was to look for counselors who could help me overcome my breakup and depression.
+I cried some more after that, yet it was because I regretted nurturing my painful emotions instead of getting rid of them.
+Thus, once I was able to calm down, my newfound goal was to look for therapists who could help me overcome my separation and depression.